risk-first/website/risks/Communication-Risk.md

 ### Protocol Incompatibility Risk

-The people you find it _easiest_ to communicate with are your friends and family, those closest to you. <!-- tweet-end --> That's because you're all familiar with the same protocols.
+The people you find it _easiest_ to communicate with are your friends and family, those closest to you.
+That's because you're all familiar with the same protocols.
 Someone from a foreign country, speaking a different language and having a different culture, will essentially have a completely incompatible protocol for spoken communication to you.

 Within software there are also competing, incompatible protocols for the same things, which is maddening when your protocol isn't supported.
 For example, although the world seems to be standardising, there used to be _hundreds_ of different image formats.
 Photographs often use [TIFF](https://en.wikipedia.org/wiki/TIFF), [RAW](https://en.wikipedia.org/wiki/Raw_image_format) or [JPEG](https://en.wikipedia.org/wiki/JPEG), whilst we also have [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for vector graphics, [GIF](https://en.wikipedia.org/wiki/GIF) for images and animations and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) for other bitmap graphics.

 ### Protocol Versioning Risk

-Even when systems are talking the same protocol there can be problems. <!-- tweet-end --> When we have multiple, different systems owned by different parties, on their own upgrade cycles, we have **Protocol Versioning Risk**: the risk that either client or supplier could start talking in a version of the protocol that the other side hasn't learnt yet.
+Even when systems are talking the same protocol there can be problems!

+When we have multiple, different systems owned by different parties, on their own upgrade cycles, we have **Protocol Versioning Risk**: the risk that either client or supplier could start talking in a version of the protocol that the other side hasn't learnt yet.

 There are various mitigating strategies for this.
 We'll look at two now: **Backwards Compatibility** and **Forwards Compatibility**.

 #### Backward Compatibility